 Pelvic floor exercises are exercises for the pelvic floor muscles.
 The pelvic floor muscles are attached to the bottom of your spine (coccyx) and the bone between your legs (pubic bone).
-They support your bladder, uterus (womb) and bowel and help to control when you pass urine (wee) and faeces (poo).
+They support your bladder and bowel and help to control when you pass urine (wee) and faeces (poo).

 The pelvic floor muscles should be firm and strong to keep the urine and faeces inside.
 If the muscles have become weakened they may cause you to accidentally leak urine or faeces.
-The muscles can be weakened by childbirth, abdominal surgery, the menopause, being overweight, straining to open your bowels or having a persistent cough.
+The muscles can be weakened after prostate or abdominal surgery, straining to open your bowels or having a persistent cough.